laraveltherightway/laraveltherightway.github.io/_posts/03-06-01-debugging.md

 ## Debugging {#debugging_title}

-Laravel's cool error page is something that it is known for.
-Thanks for the [Whoops library][whoops-url] which powers the error page you are seeing whenever there is an error.
+Laravel's cool error page is something that it is known for, thanks to the [Whoops library][whoops-url] which powers the error page you see whenever there is an error.

 [whoops-url]:https://github.com/filp/whoops